stevemussmann/ddrad_tools/README.md

-# ddrad_tools
+# FRAGMATIC
-A collection of tools designed for simulating the restriction digest of a genome using two restriction enzymes.
+A tool designed for simulating the restriction digest of a genome using two restriction enzymes.

 This is my own implementation of the algorithm described in:
 Chafin TK, BT Martin, SM Mussmann, MR Douglas, ME Douglas (2018) *FRAGMATIC: in silico locus prediction and its utility in optimizing ddRADseq projects*.
 Conservation Genetics Resources 10(3):325-328.